๐ŸŒฟ

 A Rich and Complex Past

-Long before it was a park, this land was the site of one of the most productive mercury mines in North America.
-For over a century, the New Almaden mines shaped the economy of California and the lives of thousands of workers.
-Explore the stories of the people and events that made this place what it is today.
+Long before it was a park, the area was the site of one of the most productive mercury mines in North America.
+At its peak, the New Almaden mines employes over 1100 workers before a long decline and rebirth as a park.

-โšฑ๏ธ Gold Rush Years Mercury from New Almaden was essential to processing California's gold ore, making the mines here as vital to the Gold Rush as the Sierra Nevada diggings themselves. ๐Ÿ˜๏ธ Townships The mines gave rise to a string of company towns โ€” Englishtown, Spanishtown, and New Almaden โ€” each with its own culture, church, and community life. ๐Ÿช“ Civilian Conservation Corps During the Great Depression, CCC crews built roads, trails, and structures throughout the area, leaving behind infrastructure that still shapes the park today. ๐ŸŒณ Birth of a Park After the mines closed, community advocates and Santa Clara County worked together through the 1960s and 70s to transform the exhausted mining land into a public park.
+๐Ÿ’ฐ Gold Rush Years Mercury from New Almaden was essential to processing California's gold ore, making the mines here as vital to the Gold Rush as the Sierra Nevada diggings themselves. ๐Ÿ˜๏ธ Thriving Towns The mines gave rise to a string of company towns โ€” Englishtown, Spanishtown, and New Almaden โ€” each with its own culture, church, and community life. ๐Ÿ˜ž Decline and Fall After Randol's retirement in 1892 the mine slowly headed downhill but small scale mining continued for nearly 80 years. ๐ŸŒฟ Birth of a Park From mining to tourism and entertainment to a magnificent county park.